ktneranga/DockerUtilityContainers/README.md

 # DockerUtilityContainers
 ## Docker application container
--Docker Application container contains with the source code and the environment and dependencies
+- Docker Application container contains with the source code and the environment and dependencies